Babetta

 A new model: the Babetta 207 was presented in 1972.
 The type 207 had a more powerful engine on some models, but it otherwise it had the same general design as the type 206.
 In 1975 the Babetta 207 received an updated tail design with rear suspension along with other minor tweaks.

 In 1983 the original models were replaced by the new model 210.
 It featured a new engine and a 2-speed transmission, which was later swapped in favour of a 1-speed because of its unreliability.
 There were later many models based on the Babetta 210, some of which were produced until 1997.

 In the first half of the 1990s, sales and exports gradually began to decline.
 By cooperation with a moped production plant in Latvia, originated Babetta 134 Stella (1989–1997).
 The Latvian company later went bankrupt and Babetta produced all components for the Stella.
 The last sold model was the Babetta 193 Sting, which was produced in 1999.
 Only 100 of these mopeds were made.

-In 1999, the production of all Babetta models were discontinued.
+By 1999, the production of all Babetta models were discontinued.
 On the remains of the company in Kolárovo was founded a new company: Sting 2000 s.r.o., it has all production documentation for the babetta mopeds and produces spare parts for the Babetta mopeds.